jpgerard/SOW_Analyzer_V3/cline_docs/progress.md

 ## To Do
 1. Testing
-   - Run tests with real SOW files
+   - Run comprehensive tests with more SOW files
    - Document test results
    - Gather user feedback